Latina/o Media Studies, Journalism, and Advertising Courses

 For many years, Moody College faculty have taught specialized classes dedicated to the U.S. Latino experience.
 These include Latino Images in Film, Latinas/os in U.S. Media, Latina Feminisms and Media, and Latin American Television offered in the Department of Radio-Television-Film, Oral History as Journalism, Covering the U.S. Latino Community, and Latinos in U.S. News in the School of Journalism, and Advertising to Latinos in the Department of Advertising.
 These courses are central to the Latino Media Studies minor, and are also open to Moody College students who are not in the minor.

 The annual Latino Media Arts & Studies Series brings in Latina and Latino filmmakers, journalists, advertisers, and media executives, as well as scholars who study Latina/os and media, to present their work and to meet and talk with Moody College and UT students and faculty.
-The 2019-2020 speaker series brought in Luis Valdez, Managing Director of Latino Public Broadcasting and Dr. Angharad Valdivia, author of A Latina in the Land of Hollywood and editor of Latina/o Communication Studies Today, while the 2018-2019 series brought in filmmaker Alex Rivera and Maria Hinojosa, anchor and excutive producer of the NPR series Latino USA.
+The 2019-2020 speaker series brought in Luis Ortiz, Managing Director of Latino Public Broadcasting and Dr. Angharad Valdivia, author of A Latina in the Land of Hollywood and editor of Latina/o Communication Studies Today, while the 2018-2019 series brought in filmmaker Alex Rivera and Maria Hinojosa, anchor and excutive producer of the NPR series Latino USA.